Tagged: RRG scripts

 For Optuma clients with the full RRG module who are interested in scanning or testing RRG scenarios see this blog post with examples using the derived indicators (eg Heading, Distance, Velocity, etc):August 3, 2018 at 6:24 am #47791

-The distance between each data point on an RRG tail is measured by the velocity – JDKRS(DEFAULT=Velocity) – so to calculate the tail length you can add them together.
+The distance between each data point on an RRG tail is measured by the velocity – JDKRS().Velocity – so to calculate the tail length you can add them together using the Accumulation function ACC() over the required time period.
 The longer the tail the more momentum in the relative trend.

 In this example, the Dow 30 have been ranked by tail length, with the longest 3 (INTC, CVX & JPM) plotted on the RRG with the shortest 3 (HD, WMT & IBM with lowest momentum).

 - This reply was modified 2 years ago by Darren.

 To colour code the quadrants in a watchlist column the following (using the default benchmark) will convert the column in to a value, as follows:

 0 = Leading

 2 = Lagging

 3 = Improving

 Then label and colour the column using the following Custom Labels:July 23, 2019 at 10:09 pm #54121